-By today 11 cases of measles were reported to the school administration.
-Unfortunately they still don’t understand that this information should be immediately communicated to the parents.
-Instead they are sending out useless communication with no substance like the one from Maria KALFOPOULOU on Friday.
+School administration reported 11 cases of measles by today.
+Unfortunately, they still don’t understand that this information should reach the parents as soon as possible.
+Instead, they are sending out useless communication with no substance like the one from Maria KALFOPOULOU on Friday.

 The measles virus is one of the most infectious diseases known to man.
-A person with measles can cough in a room and leave, and hours later, if you’re unvaccinated, you could catch the virus from the droplets in the air the infected person left behind.
+A person with measles can cough in a room and leave, and hours later, if you’re not vaccinated, you could catch the virus from the droplets in the air the infected person left behind.

 According to statistics in an unvaccinated population, one person with measles can infect 12 to 18 others.